wp-plugins/aweber-web-form-widget/readme.txt

 Back in your Wordpress account, just paste the authorization code into the space provided and click the "Make Connection" button.

-To allow people to subscribe to a list when they leave a comment or register for your blog, first choose the list from the dropdown under the "Subscribe By Commenting" heading.
+To allow people to subscribe to a list when you approve their comment or they register for your blog, first choose the list from the dropdown under the "Subscribe By Commenting" heading.
 Second, make sure that the appropriate subscribe methods are checked (via comments or blog registrations).
 Third, enter the text you'd like to appear next to the checkbox people will use to subscribe in the "Promotion Text" area (or simply leave the default "Sign up to our newsletter!" text).
 Once you're done, just hit the "Save" button.

 To place your AWeber web form, head over to the Widgets page under Appearance on the left side of your Wordpress dashboard.